paynl/shopware6-plugin/README.md

 # Available payment methods

 This list includes payment options like: iDEAL + QR, Bancontact + QR, Maestro, Visa, FashionCheque, Mastercard, Billink, Klarna, PayPal, Afterpay and many more.
 We at PAY. provide multiple payment options for your webshop.
-You can look up the full list on https://www.pay.nl/betaalmethoden.<br/>
+Look up the full list on https://www.pay.nl/betaalmethoden.<br/>
 For more info, consult PAY. support at support@pay.nl.

 # Installation